kylemathenia/Blackjack/README.md

 Simulate blackjack for different table configurations and player strategies.
 Perhaps give your night at the casino a simulation before you go out.

-## Lifetime of Basic Strategy
+## 10,000 Lifetimes of Basic Strategy
 You have roughly a 1/100 shot of playing a lifetime worth of $25 blackjack hands (100,000 rounds) and actually coming out ahead.
 Not great odds, but better than I would have guessed.

 ![alt text](output/oneplayer_onetable_150krounds_5kmoney1655298090.039737.png)

-Some interesting takeaways were:
+## Other Interesting Takeaways
 1) How slowly you lose money playing perfect basic strategy.
 2) How much quicker you lose money if you play basic strategy just a little bit wrong.
 3) How much quicker you lose money if you are close to bankrupt, or don't bring a decent bank roll.